ParadoxGameConverters/CK2ToEU4/CK2ToEU4/Data_Files/ReadMe.txt

-This program will convert a Crusader Kings 2 save game to a Europa Euniversalis 4 save game.
+This program will convert a Crusader Kings 2 save game to a Europa Universalis 4 save game.

 ----
 IMPORTANT LINKS